Ria424/developers-animatesdk-docs/Timeline_object/Timeline18.md

 #### Usage

-timeline.expandFolder(bExpand \[, bRecurseNestedParents \[, index\]\])
+Timeline.expandFolder(bExpand \[, bRecurseNestedParents \[, index\]\])

 #### Parameters

-**bExpand** A Boolean value that, if set to true, causes the method to expand the folder; false causes the method to collapse the folder.
+**bExpand** `boolean`; A boolean value that, if set to true, causes the method to expand the folder; false causes the method to collapse the folder.

-**bRecurseNestedParents** A Boolean value that, if set to true, causes all the layers within the specified folder to be opened or closed, based on the *bExpand* parameter.
+**bRecurseNestedParents** `boolean?`; A Boolean value that, if set to true, causes all the layers within the specified folder to be opened or closed, based on the *bExpand* parameter.
 This parameter is optional.

-**index** A zero-based index of the folder to expand or collapse.
+**index** `integer?`; A zero-based index of the folder to expand or collapse.
 Use -1 to apply to all layers (you also must set *bRecurseNestedParents* to true).
 This property is equivalent to the Expand All/Collapse All menu items in the Animate authoring tool.
 This parameter is optional.

 #### Returns